Mojang/ore-ui/react-facet/docs/api/mount-components.md

 }
 ```

 For contrast, attempting to do the same thing with `Mount` will _not_ allow for correct type checking.
-In this scenario, the type of `middlenameFacet` is not refined and could still contain a `null` or `undefined`:
+In this scenario, the type of `middlenameFacet` is not refined and could still contain a `null` or `undefined`.

 ```tsx
 type UserDataProps = {